koompios/pionux.org/docs/Setup.md

 ---
-id: setup
+id: Set-up
-title: Bluetooth Setup
+title: Input/Output
-sidebar_label: Bluetooth Setup
+sidebar_label: Setup
 ---
+---
+## Bluetooth
+[Bluetooth](https://en.wikipedia.org/wiki/Bluetooth) is a standard for the short-range wireless interconnection of cellular phones, computers, and other electronic devices.
+In Linux, the canonical implementation of the Bluetooth protocol stack is [BlueZ](http://www.bluez.org/).

 To install bluetooth with Pionux.